 Please find the entry form below.
-Descriptions of categories are offered below or by scrolling over the entry form.
+Descriptions of categories are offered at the bottom of this page.

 You may select more than one category for a title on each form.
 For a new title, please submit the form and fill out a new entry.
-You may submit multiple titles through one entry form.
+You may submit multiple titles through one entry form by selecting the Multiple Submission option and emailing a document listing submissions to firstname.lastname@example.org.

 Sign up for future Awards notifications here.